gatewaycash/gateway/modules/docs/docs/api.html.md

 <aside class="notice">
 Valid XPUB keys are around 112 characters in length and begin with "xpub".
-Invalid XPUN keys will be rejected by the server.
+Invalid keys will be rejected by the server.
 </aside>

 ## Getting Your Username